desjoerd/mim-aspnetcore/README.md

-# mim-aspnetcore
+# session-aspnetcore
-Sources and walkthroughs for the demo's given for MiM
+Sources and walkthroughs of the demos for the aspnetcore session